-The philosophers I met seemed to believe that all mathematical knowledge was in Hume's first category and was therefore essentially trivial.
-(My memory is a bit vague about 60 year old details.)
+The philosohers I met seemed to believe that all mathematical knowledge was in Hume's first category and was therefore essentially trivial.

 But I knew from my own experience of doing mathematics that mathematical knowledge did not fit into any of these categories: it was closest to the first category, but was not trivial, and did not come only from logical deductions from definitions.